patrickburggraaf/reactnative-AdobeMobileSDK/README.md

 # React Native app with Adobe Mobile SDK Bridge
 React native app with Adobe Mobile SDK bridge

 This package contains a complete React Native app with a bridge to the mobile SDK from Adobe.
-Currently we do not have a native React Native SDK, thus needed to build a custom bridge from IOS to the javascript code.
-More details on how to build a bridge from scratch; https://hub.packtpub.com/using-native-sdks-and-libraries-react-native/

 # How to use
 1) Install react-native